Animal Care Volunteer Project in Portugal - Lisbon

 What to expect and how you'll make an impact

-Volunteers on the Animal Care project assist shelters to support the welfare and protection of abandoned cats in a local protected garden.
-The garden provides a natural environment in which cats can be free, while also protected, and aims to make sure that the they are happy, healthy, with the ultimate goal of being adopted into loving homes.
+Volunteers on the Animal Care project assist shelters to support the welfare and protection of abandoned dogs and cats in a local protected garden.
+The garden provides a natural environment in which dogs and cats can be free, while also protected, and aims to make sure that the they are happy, healthy, with the ultimate goal of being adopted into loving homes.

 The main goals of these animal shelters is to protect the animals and provide them with medical treatment and companionship.
 They also aim to raise awareness around animal abandonment and reduce future abandonment rates by organizing adoption events in which you may have the opportunity to partake in.

 Daily tasks can include, but are not limited to:

 - General maintenance of the garden